lara-martin/NLP-class/index.md

 : There are 3 homeworks: [NLP Tasks](homeworks/hw1.html) (learning objective 1), [NLP Evaluation](homeworks/hw2.html) (learning objectives 2 & 3), [Prompt Engineering](homeworks/hw3.html) (learning objective 6).
 They each have a corresponding page on this website with more information.

 **Project (learning objective 6)**
-: Teams will come up with NLP project ideas (with the help of Lara & Duong) and implement them.
+: Teams will come up with NLP project ideas (with the help of Lara & Maitri) and implement them.
 There will be check-ins along the way to see how you are progressing and to see how well your team is working together.
 Teams can consist of both graduate and undergraduate students.
 : [Milestone 1: Project Proposal](homeworks/project/proposal.html)
 : [Milestone 2: Project Preparation and Informal Literature Review](homeworks/project/lit-review.html)
 : [Milestone 3: Halfway Point](homeworks/project/halfway.html)